deep-entertainment/safehouse/design/gdd.md

 [marjorie](characters/marjorie.md) wakes up to the sound of a fight.
 She walks down to find [calvin](characters/calvin.md) shooting [rebeca](characters/rebeca.md). [calvin](characters/calvin.md) turns around and comes at her.
 In fear, she turns around and runs into her room and pushes a cupboard in front of her door.

 [calvin](characters/calvin.md) first tries to sweet-talk her, but ultimatively looses his nerves and screams at her.
-He shoots and pushes against the door.
+He pushes against the door.
 The cupboard moves and the door opens. [calvin](characters/calvin.md) comes in, but is gunned down by the wounded [rebeca](characters/rebeca.md), who breaks down.

 ### Day 5